gradle/actions/docs/setup-gradle.md

 ### Select which branches should write to the cache

-GitHub cache entries are not shared between builds on different branches.
+GitHub cache entries are not shared between builds on different branches or tags.
-Workflow runs can restore caches created in either the current branch or the default branch (usually main).
+Workflow runs can _only_ restore caches created in either the same branch or the default branch (usually `main`).
 This means that each branch will have its own Gradle User Home cache scope, and will not benefit from cache entries written for other (non-default) branches.

 By default, The `setup-gradle` action will only _write_ to the cache for builds run on the default (`master`/`main`) branch.